 The national long-distance cycle network (LF routes) is a series of signposted routes intended for cycling holidays.
-Together they form a network that takes you all across Holland.
 You can pick up some of the national long-distance routes in The Hague.

 Cycling along the LF4 near Woerden.
 Photo © Holland-Cycling.com

-The Dutch Coastal Route (LF1 and LF10) - the best know long-distance cycle route in Holland - follows the Dutch coast and passes through The Hague on its way.
+The LF Coastal Route - the best know long-distance cycle route in Holland - follows the Dutch coast and passes through The Hague on its way.
 The Middle of Holland Route (LF4) crosses Holland from The Hague in the west to Enschede in the east.
-The Princes' Route (LF11) goes from The Hague to Breda, connecting with other LF routes along the route.

 You can cycle a LF route as separate long-distance route, or - as the LF routes form a network across Holland - combine them into a route of your own.
 Combining the LF routes often gives you a more varied route and allows you to get back to your starting point.

-Example of a round trip from The Hague using the national long-distance cycle networkThe Hague to Hook of Holland - LF1 (North Sea Route)
+Example of a round trip from The Hague using the national long-distance cycle networkThe Hague to Hook of Holland - LF Coastal Route

-Hook of Holland to Rotterdam - LF12 (River Maas and Fortresses Route)
+Hook of Holland to Rotterdam - LF Maas Cycle Route

 For an overview of all the national long-distance routes and how the network works, go to the National long-distance cycle network page on our main site.